 We encourage all members of the College community to report all crimes and other emergencies to Campus Safety in a timely manner.
-Campus Safety has a dispatch center that is available by phone at 909-607-2000 or in person 24 hours a day at 150 E. Eighth Street.
-Though there are many resources available, Campus Safety should be notified of any crime, whether an investigation continues, to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the College community.
+Campus Safety has a dispatch center that is available by phone at 909-607-2000 or in person 24 hours a day at the Claremont Colleges' Administrative Campus Center located at 101 South Mills Avenue.
+Though there are many resources available, Campus Safety should be notified of any crime, whether an investigation continues, to assure the College can assess all security concerns and inform the community if there is a significant threat to the College community.